strongloop/strongloop.com2/_posts/2017-12-19-loopback-2017-review.md

 ## Introducing LoopBack.next

-In April, [Ritchie Martori](https://github.com/ritch) announced [LoopBack.next](https://strongloop.com/strongblog/announcing-loopback-next/), which would be renamed LoopBack 4.
-Recognizing that LoopBack’s core code made it difficult to add certain features and tough to gain new contributors, the LoopBack team had one goal: a new and highly-extensible core that would be small, powerful, and fast.
+In April, [Ritchie Martori](https://github.com/ritch) announced [LoopBack.next](https://strongloop.com/strongblog/announcing-loopback-next/).
+Recognizing that LoopBack’s core code made it difficult to add certain features and tough to gain new contributors, the LoopBack team had one goal with the next version of LoopBack: a new and highly-extensible core that would be small, powerful, and fast.
 Martori talked about LoopBack.next, saying:

 “This new core will allow us to greatly improve the LoopBack developer experience.
 On top of the core, we’re working on adding better tooling, new integrations with OpenAPI (Swagger), and making significant performance improvements to routing.
 The basic goal of LoopBack remains the same: to make it easy to build apps that use new or existing data.
 With LoopBack.next, our goal is to take the solid foundation of LoopBack and make it effortlessly extensible.”